 The company needed to provide secure access over the Public Internet to important internal resources — but the number of employees requiring remote access had grown substantially, and their existing process of whitelisting IP addresses was no longer sustainable.
-HVAC Elements Group needed a new solution for its entire remote workforce, that would allow simplified access control and management.
+The company needed a new solution for its entire remote workforce, that would allow simplified access control and management.

 OpenVPN Access Server provided the company with a robust VPN solution that enabled remote employees to securely access private company resources.
 The company then used the easy to install Amazon Machine Image to deploy Access Server within the Amazon Web Services Virtual Private Cloud that housed the other internal servers.
 Then they set up AWS Security Groups for those servers to limit incoming traffic to privileged ports from the Access Server.

 To authenticate the employees with privileged access, they interfaced OpenVPN Access Server with their identity directory using RADIUS, and they implemented multi-factor authentication (MFA) by connecting to their MFA provider over RADIUS.